enkidevs/curriculum/data/exploratory-data-analysis/summarize-represent-and-interpret-data-on-a-single-count-or-measurement-variable/histogram-gotchas.md

 stub: true

-notes: 'this is a tidbit that won't have any questions
+notes: 'this is a tidbit that won't have any questions'